mrkostua/Algorithms/README.md

-# Algorithms
+# Solution for "Cracking the Coding Interview" book
-Some code soultions for "Introduction to Algorithms" book.
+Code soultions for "Cracking the Coding Interview" book in Kotlin.